 Because skin irritation is so common in our furbabies, we created CBD-infused coconut oil for dogs and cats!

 Talk about a double whammy!
 Our coconut oil is definitely a fan-favorite.
-Check out what one customer had to say below.

 You can also use pure, full-spectrum CBD oil.
 Studies suggest that CBD oil supports skin health, particularly for animals with sensitive skin.